surifirstpin/biplus_documentation/docs/Tags.md

 ## Create Child Tag

-To create a Child Tag click on **Add Tag** button in dashboard section and select the parent tag under which you want to create a child tag.
+To create a Child Tag click on **Add Tag** button in dashboard section and select the parent tag under which you want to create a child tag.You can add multiple child tags in parent tag.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c1b8fc9522826986d90afc6df61df3f988227475/images/child_tag.png)